Is Shrek Scottish?

 Conclusion

 So, is Shrek Scottish?
 The answer is no. Shrek is a Scottish-like portrayal of a non-Scottish character in a world where Scotland doesn’t exist.
-Shrek’s accent is simply a not-so-subtle way to suggest who the character is, connecting him to the stereotypes that the globe relates to our country whilst forcing the audience to compare him to the English-like villain directly.
+Shrek’s accent is simply a not-so-subtle way to suggest who the character is, connecting him to the stereotypes that the globe relates to our country whilst forcing the audience to compare him directly to the English-like villain.

 Browse genuine Scottish voice actors